Muffinaa/SleekUI/README.md

 ## Credits

-Everyone that helped me on powercord server
+Everyone that helped me on #themes